UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 # SEASON 0 CONTENT PLANNING:

-targets.ABOVE_BELOW_SHAPE = UniDirectionalShape(0, 1, 1, "ABOVE-BELOW")

 ### Mechanics:

 ## ITEMS:
-Plant items: (Plants can only spawn on `dirt` slot)
+Botanic items: (Plants can only spawn on `dirt` slot)
-- item: spawns *grass-item* on all target dirt slots
+- ^Grass seeds: spawns *grass-item* on all target dirt slots
-- item: spawns blueberry-items on all target dirt slots
+- ^Blue seeds: spawns blueberry-items on all target dirt slots
-- item: generates +1 point for every target empty slot
+- ITEM: generates +3 points for every target empty slot
-- item: generates +2 points for every target plant item
+- ITEM: generates +5 points for every target plant item

 Food items: (consumables)
 - blueberry: gives +1 pointsGenerated to all target items (ONE TIME USE)  (shape=ABOVE_SHAPE)
 - lychee: gives +1 maxActivations to target item (ONE TIME USE)  (shape=ABOVE_SHAPE)
+--- Slot-food items:
-- Pomegranate: Generates normal slots in a PLUS shape (ONE TIME USE)
+- Pomegranate: Generates normal slots in a KING shape (ONE TIME USE)
 - Apple: Transforms below slot into a GOLD or DIAMOND slot (ONE TIME USE)
 - Gapple: Clones the above slot in a KING shape (ONE TIME USE)